 Division of Waste Management

-All offices are temporarily closed to the public.
-Meetings with the public will be done via video conferencing, teleconferencing, etc. All public records exchanges will be completed electronically.
+All offices are open to the public.
+Meetings with the public will still be done via video conferencing, teleconferencing, etc. In-person meetings will be conducted if required and should be scheduled with each respective Field Office prior to the meeting time.
+All public records exchanges will be completed electronically.

 Division of Enforcement